João Palhinha: Bayern Munich

 On 11 July 2024, Palhinha joined Bayern Munich on a four-year deal for €51 million, plus €5 million in add-ons, potentially taking the overall fee to €56 million (£47.4 million).
 He made his official debut on 16 August, as a substitute in a 4–0 win against SSV Ulm in the first round of the DFB-Pokal.

 Palhinha won the Bundesliga in his first season.
 However, he was often sidelined due to physical problems and also faced stiff competition from Leon Goretzka, Joshua Kimmich and Aleksandar Pavlović.

 Loan to Tottenham Hotspur

 On 3 August 2025, Palhinha moved to Tottenham Hotspur on a season-long loan with an option to make the deal permanent for €30 million.
 He made his debut ten days later, playing 72 minutes of the penalty shoot-out loss against Paris Saint-Germain in the UEFA Super Cup (2–2 after extra time).
 He scored his first goal on 23 August, opening a 2–0 away victory over Manchester City.

 Palhinha's second goal came on 24 September 2025, a bicycle kick in a 3–0 defeat of Doncaster Rovers in the third round of the EFL Cup; in that game, he deputised at centre-back.
 On 4 November, he netted for the first time in the UEFA Champions League, closing the 4–0 home win against Copenhagen in the league phase.

+On 25 April 2026, Palhinha scored the only goal at Wolverhampton Wanderers, securing Tottenham's first league victory of the year in their fight against relegation.
+A month later, in the final matchday, he repeated the feat against Everton to confirm survival.

+Benfica

+Palhinha returned to Portugal on 26 August 2026, agreeing to a four-year contract with Benfica.